Some of the best tank setups are also the smallest!

 Most of the time it does not even need any help to breed.
 If you have a group of Guppies in your tank then do not be surprised to find several new additions over time.

 The average lifespan of any nano fish is about 5 years.

 What are the smallest Nano fish?

 The Ruby Rasbora (Paedocypris progenetica) is the smallest nano fish and one of the world’s smallest vertebrate animals.
-This fish is less than a half inch long and it can school in a 3 to 5 gallon tank.
+This fish is less than half an inch long and it can school in a 3 to 5 gallon tank.

 How many fish can be kept in a Nano tank?

 There is no real limit to how many fish can be kept in a nano tank.

 You will just need to make sure each of your fish has enough space.
 When stocking your tank you will need to consider the size of each fish and their shoals, activity level, swimming distance, and personality.